 I really like the ability to be able to edit photos in the field so when the trip is over, I already have a good selection of photos that have been edited and processed.

-Number three, you can make really good food.
 Just because you are camping doesn’t mean you have to eat crap.
 And I like to eat nice food when I camp with my wife in the camper.
 She is a gourmet cook and she loves to create just beautiful gourmet presentations.
 She likes to cook appetizers, colorful salads, and of course beautiful main courses.
-What is nice about having a camper or an RV is that you have all the amenities of a regular kitchen right there.
+What is nice about having a camper or a van is that you have all the amenities of a regular kitchen right there.
 We have a three-burner stove, an oven, a fridge, a freezer, and cover space for the pots, the pans, the cutlery, the plates, the glasses, and there’s something really awesome about having an excellent meal when you are way off the grid in the middle of nowhere.

-Number two, you have all the comforts of home.
 Inside most RVs, there is a queen-size bed with a high-quality mattress.
 And that is important because everyone wants a good sleep.
 RVs have a compact bathroom where there is a toilet, a sink, and a shower, and they have a water tank with a hot water heater so you can have a warm shower or have hot water coming out of the sink.
-RVs also have insulated walls and doors, so when it is cold outside, you’re warm and cozy.
+Vans also have insulated walls and doors, so when it is cold outside, you’re warm and cozy.
 On the inside.
-My RVs have a thermostat so you can set the temperature for 20 degrees Celsius or 70 degrees Fahrenheit and stay nice and warm on the inside.
+My vans have a thermostat so you can set the temperature for 20 degrees Celsius or 70 degrees Fahrenheit and stay nice and warm on the inside.

 Also, RVs are secure, they have hard walls, they have locking doors, so you’re safe from wildlife, you’re safe from bears, and you just have a safer feeling being inside in RV than you do compared with sleeping in a tent.

-So, if you are thinking of a trip this summer then perhaps you will want to consider renting an RV and having a photography trip to remember.
+So, if you are thinking of a trip this summer then perhaps you will want to consider renting a van and having a photography trip to remember.